lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **RPretribution** _(23-Sep-18 04:59 PM)_

-> Fine, I’ll just take it when he’s not looking.
+> Fine, I'll just take it when he's not looking.

 **Brakia** _(23-Sep-18 04:59 PM)_